Rodef Sholom (San Rafael, California): History

 On June 4, 1961, after 4 years of fundraising, the community held a groundbreaking ceremony for its new synagogue, which would be completed and dedicated on May 4, 1962.
 Jane Slater Marquis and Claude Stoller designed the architecture of the building.
 The new building featured a stained glass window in the hexagonal high ceiling that was donated by the Koch family, stained glass windows at the front entrance donated by Mrs. Harry Albert, and an organ from the Men's Club.
 Rabbi Morton Hoffman left the congregation in 1970, and Rabbi David Davis became the new senior rabbi, serving for 7 years.

-In 1977 Rabbi Michael Barenbaum was hired to lead the congregation.
+In 1977 Rabbi Michael Berenbaum was hired to lead the congregation.
 That same year the congregation began holding high holy day services at the Marin County Civic Center, which allowed for the entire congregation to worship together.
 Several associate rabbis served under Rabbi Barenbaum including Rabbi Robert Daum (1986–1993), Rabbi Miriam Baitch (1982–1986), and Rabbi Lee Bycel (1979–1982).
 Barenbaum became Rodef Sholom's longest serving rabbi when he retired in 2003 after 27 years of service.
 Barenbaum was honored by Senator Barbara Boxer on a February 2003 session.
 During his tenure, the congregation's numbers grew from 300 members to 1,100 families.
 In 2003, after 10 years of service as Rodef Sholom's associate rabbi, Rabbi Stacy Friedman became senior rabbi.